 What should I wear to the classes?

 We recommend that you wear comfortable gym clothes including shorts or pants, tee shirts, sweats, or yoga clothes, and comfortable athletic shoes.
 Street clothes and shoes are not recommended.
 Boxing equipment is available for free use while at the gym.
 Rock Steady also sells boxing gear and Rock Steady apparel at the gym.

 RSB is a non-profit organization largely supported by grants, private donations and fundraising events.
-There is a small, discounted fee of $99 per month for Rock Steady Boxers that allows for unlimited RSB classes and unlimited use of equipment during Open Gym.
+There is a small, discounted fee of $120 per month for Rock Steady Boxers that allows for unlimited RSB classes and unlimited use of equipment during Open Gym, as well as daily Zoom workouts that can be done from home.
 Caregivers assisting Rock Steady Boxers are no charge.
-There is also a $45 non-refundable charge for your initial 30 minute assessment with a Rock Steady Coach.
+There is also a $50 non-refundable charge for your initial 30 minute assessment with a Rock Steady Coach.
 If you cannot afford the cost of Rock Steady Boxing, please contact us and a scholarship may be available.